abinit/abinit/doc/tutorial/gwr1.md

 Note that, due to cancellations of errors, QP gaps (differences between QP energies) are much easier to convergence than the QP values.

+!!! tip

+    Change the previous input file to perform a convergence study wrt [[gwr_boxcutmin]] with e.g.

+    ```
+    ndtset 5
+    gwr_boxctumin: 1.1
+    gwr_boxctumin+ 0.1
+    ```

+    You will see that in the case of Silicon, the results are rather insensitive to the density of the FFT mesh but other systems may behave differently.

 ### GWR calculations with two different BZ meshes.

 In this part of the tutorial, we run two GWR calculations with two different BZ meshes.